gnolang/infrastructure/k8s/core/test5/README.md

 ## Helm

 * Helm templates for validator and sentry nodes are defined
+* Global values (like binary version) are served from a single file at [k8s/core/test5/helm-globals](./helm-globals/)
 * Different value are provided in the folder `validators/`, one per each sentry/validator

 ## Skaffold